Ipe Maintenance Tips from the Wood Pros at Topcoat Finishes

 [If you are a Vermont homeowner in need of a deck consultation, Contact Us Here!]

-Please submit all other questions or feedback on ipe deck finishing in the comment section below.
-This is the most interactive and ongoing ipe finishing discussion on the internet, thanks to all of you who participate!
+Please submit all other questions or feedback on ipe deck finishing at our dedicated IPEHELP site, where we are continuing the most interactive and ongoing ipe finishing discussion on the internet.